joey-ma/s-for-serverless/README.md

 ## Overview

-Acting as a middleware in a microservices architecture, here is a simple serverless function that handles requests from a frontend app.
+Acting as a middleware in a microservices architecture, `s-for-serverless` is a simple serverless function that handles requests from a frontend app.

 ## How to Use